-We require all surveys to be run in the morning.
+We prefer surveys to be run in the morning.
 Morning surveys begin 30 minutes before sunrise (at first light) and should be completed by no later than 3 hours after sunrise.
-You can look up daily sunrise times online or in most weather apps (or use reference sheet provided).
+If you are not able to conduct your survey in the morning, it is acceptable to run the survey in the evening.
+Evening surveys begin 2-3 hours before sunset and must be completed by dark (start time is determined by the duration of your particular route).
+You can look up daily sunrise and sunset times online or in most weather apps (or use reference sheet provided).
 Don't forget your headlamp or flashlight for navigating to and from points in low light.